 It is said that the breath is the bridge from the body to the mind.
 There are many techniques that can be practiced in combination with postures to promote health and energize the body.

 It is said that many people in some way are a slave to their senses and desires, only when you can withdraw from this at will is the mind fit for meditation.

 6. Dharana – Concentration

-This is concentration techniques, you may have heard of meditation workshops, it is not actually possible to teach meditation as it is a state of mind, you will instead be taught concentration techniques designed to lead you to meditation.
+These are concentration techniques, you may have heard of meditation workshops, but it is not actually possible to teach meditation as it is a state of mind, you will instead be taught concentration techniques designed to lead you to meditation.
 It is in this stage that many of the ‘epiphany’ moments happen about who am ‘I’.
 Many people get stuck here.